-The chart gives a view of trends in European “Anabaptist” (adult baptizing or baptism-minded) book production from 1521-1700, with results organized by language of publication (simplified to include only German and Dutch results).
+The chart gives a view of trends in European “Anabaptist” (adult baptizing or baptism-minded) book production from 1521-1700, with results organized by the language of publication (simplified to include only German and Dutch results).
 The pre-publication version of that chart is below.
-The production team and I are in discussions about the final version of the chart.
 NOTE: The exact numbers are not the most important details here.
 The trend-lines are what matter.
 Everything discussed in the essay refers to early modern evidence and trends.

 I have focused on Dutch and German books.
-Books in other languages are not as common / significant (the distinction requires some discussion, particularly with regard to books in English, since we can now say, thanks to the research of Gary Waite and Ace Gammon-Burnett, that these books were common in English in the early modern era; proper comparative evaluations are difficult at this time).
+Books in other languages are not as common or as significant (the distinction between “common” and “significant” requires some discussion, particularly with regard to books in English, since we can now say, thanks to the research of Gary Waite and Ace Gammon-Burnett, that these books were common in English in the early modern era; proper comparative evaluations are difficult at this time).
 I should also emphasize that the numbers are meant to show an overall trend over many decades; they are NOT meant to be final or definitive numbers.
-More on these issues of language and numbers below.
+More on these issues of language choices and numbers below.

 Readers should also note: The chart above is a composite of three* separate charts.
 The methodology for counting and combining the three charts requires lots of explanation.

-One final note, for this post-in-progress: These data can and should be updated by lots of more recent bibliographies.
-These include the
+One further note for early in this post: These data could be updated by more recent bibliographies.
+For example, there are

-Here’s a BIG caveat to the data above: I have used the 1962 version of Hillerbrand.
+A BIG caveat to the data above: I have used the 1962 version of Hillerbrand.
 There is a new edition of this bibliography from 1991.
 There are two reasons for preferring the first edition to the second edition for my project:

 Does the newer edition of Hillerbrand change any of my main conclusions?
 I suspect not.
 I suspect that any new data will confirm the trends that I highlight in this post.
 If anyone can prove me mistaken, I would be grateful for advice and evidence.
 For more on the second edition, see Heinold Fast, review of Review of Anabaptist Bibliography 1520-1630., by Hans J. Hillerbrand, The Sixteenth Century Journal 23, no. 4 (1992): 815–17, https://doi.org/10.2307/2541745.

 - pp. 91-363 The Netherlands (273 pp. – over half of the entire volume!!!)